AckerlyXu/heima/articles/virtual-network/index.md

 ---
-title: Azure Virtual Network Documentation - Tutorials, API Reference | Microsoft Docs
+title: Azure Virtual Network Documentation - Tutorials, API Reference | Azure
 description: Learn how to use a virtual network in the cloud.
 Documentation shows how to deploy a VNet, use it to launch resources, and integrate with an on-premises network.
 services: virtual-network
 author: carolz